 Preface: before you say “fear monger” please read the post in its entirety.
-There have been no reports of cancer being linked to essential oil usage – yet.
-There are also safe ways to use potentially carcinogenic essential oils, and guidelines are provided below.
+There may be safe ways to use potentially carcinogenic essential oils, and guidelines are provided below.
 This post is not meant to instill fear, but create awareness and respect for the essential oils which are mighty powerful tools.

 Essential oils are made up of dozens – sometimes hundreds – of chemical constituents.
 Some of these constituents are potentially carcinogenic; others are anti-carcinogenic; some are neither.

 I realize there are many other more dangerous substances out there which also cause cancer, and I would agree that essential oils are not high on the list of potential carcinogens.
 However, due to the popularity of ingestion that is promoted by marketers in some essential oil circles, the cancer potential needs to finally be addressed.
 Multiple drops of essential oils consumed on a daily basis are encouraged by some of these marketers – and some of the essential oils used are potentially carcinogenic.
 It is this kind of regular, long-term use that can put one at risk.